sizhky/sizhky.github.io/_posts/2021-10-09-auto-train-use-cases.md

 [We have seen how to setup the ingredients for an experiment]({% post_url 2021-10-07-auto-train-config %}).
 [We have also seen how to create a recipe for a task that will act as boilerplate code for any number of experiments]({% post_url 2021-10-09-auto-train-boiler-plate %})
-Let's go through some more of AutoTrain's recipes...
+Let's go through some more of AutoTrain's ingredients...

 <!--more-->